stekhoven/reprolevel/README.md

 ---

-Reproducibility is sometimes seen as an added chore—a hurdle to jump after our main analysis is done.
+Reproducibility is sometimes seen as an added chore - a hurdle to jump after our main analysis is done - in the end.
 In reality, reproducible research can save us from costly mistakes, clarify our thought processes, and foster more collaborative science.
 By adopting a handful of best practices, we not only help others replicate our work but also streamline our own research and reduce frustrations.

 I am interested in exploring the questions, whether we can find out where we as individual researchers stand with our own research, whether there is *enough* reproducibility, and whether it is actually worth the effort?